The Life of a Digital Nomad

 Independence is great, but when a decision you need to make will have a serious effect on your family, friends, or partner, it’s best to include them in the process.
 Remember that you’re in it together, and take time to establish how your team will communicate about major life decisions.

-Taking up the healthy habits
+Taking up healthy habits

 To take up these healthy habits, pick one from the list and focus on that first.